The Zeemanshoop (left) and Atjeh (right) photographed by Lt Peter Kershaw RNVR on the 15 May 1940

 Courtesy of Richard Kershaw

-when it was decided to replace regular gunner and sapper units manning
+In 1932 the decision was taken to replace regular gunner and sapper units manning

 coastal defences with Territorial units.
 Gravesend in north west Kent